 The Declaration of Ethical Behavior was defined by our workers in 2006, being a moral orientation tool, aimed at building an action framework for labor, personal and institutional relations; it is intended to reaffirm a trust, transparency, responsibility and justice basis in relations of workers, workers with Company, and both parties with stakeholders.

-Anti-Bribery, Anti-corruption and Anti-fraud Policy
+Anti-bribery, Anti-corruption and Anti-fraud Policy

 The Anti-bribery, Anti-corruption and Anti-fraud Policy (AAA Policy) gathers declarations, practices, and indicators adopted by our Company at regulatory, statutory and good governance levels, with the intent of promoting prevention and detection of potential fraud or corruption situations, and efficient treatment thereof, protecting ethics as a core value for the Company and its workers.
 All of the foregoing to have an identifiable regulatory body for its management and provisions of further transparency in its actions.
 It establishes corporate guidelines for identification, prevention, protection and management of fraud or corruption risk.

 Handbook for Management of Unethical Situations and Management of Fraud Risk